hujhax/austin-improv-wiki/Michael Ferstenfeld.md

 |Years	=	2001-Present
 }}

 Michael Ferstenfeld is a freelance improv performer, director, and producer.
 He's also the co-founder and artistic director of scripted theatre troupe, [http://dystheatre.com Dystheatre], co-creator of [http://wiki.exquisitezombies.com The Exquisite Zombies], an [http://www.ferstenfeld.com/zombies/mediawiki/index.php5?title=E-learning online course developer], and a TA at [[Merlin Works]].
-He's taught a an elective at [[The Hideout Theatre]] and will be teaching an ACTING/IMPROV [http://www.theinstitutiontheater.com/workshops/41 workshop] at [[Institution Theater]] in April!
+He taught an elective at [[The Hideout Theatre]] with [[Chris Allen]] called "Once More . . . with Confidence" and will be teaching an ACTING/IMPROV [http://www.theinstitutiontheater.com/workshops/41 workshop] at [[Institution Theater]] at the end of April!

 ## History
 Comin' soon.